Cumbrian Coast Line: Furness Railway

-Incorporated 1844; promoted by Duke of Buccleuch and Earl of Burlington (later Duke of Devonshire) to link iron ore mines (at Dalton-in-Furness) and slate mines (at Kirkby-in-Furness) with Barrow harbour.
-Open Barrow- Kirkby in 1846, extended to Broughton in Furness 1848.
+The Furness Railway was incorporated in 1844; it was promoted by the Duke of Buccleuch and Earl of Burlington (later Duke of Devonshire) to link iron ore mines (at Dalton-in-Furness) and slate mines (at Kirkby-in-Furness) with Barrow harbour.
+Opened between Barrow and Kirkby in 1846, extended to Broughton in Furness in 1848.

 All the above constituents were absorbed into the London, Midland and Scottish Railway in 1923.

 Current passenger services

 Train services are operated by Northern.
-Services stop at all stations (although many are request stops), with the exceptions of Nethertown and Braystones, which are served by four trains a day in each direction.
+Services stop at all stations (although many were request stops, they were made regular stops in 2024), with the exceptions of Nethertown and Braystones, which are served by four trains a day in each direction and Drigg, Bootle and Silecroft, which are not served by 1 train per day in each direction.

-In the December 2013 – May 2014 timetable, the following trains operated on weekdays:
+In the December 2022 – May 2023 timetable, the following trains operated on weekdays: